parallelcodefoundry/ParEval-Repo/targets/microXOR/openmp-threads/repo/README.md

 ./microXOR.exe 1024 16
 ```

-You should see `Validation passed.` if the operation completed sucessfully.
+You should see `Validation passed.` if the operation completed successfully.
 The output of the kernel is tested against the output of the same problem run on the CPU.